By Molly Maudal, MOT, OTR/L, Occupational Therapist

 After the pain subsides, you can do gentle range of motion exercises, making sure your wrist is pain-free during the exercises.
 Wrist range of motion includes bending your wrist up and down, rotating your forearm so the palm of your hand faces up and then down, and moving your wrist side to side like you’re waving.
 Once these motions become easier, you can add some resistance by using a soup can or a light dumbbell for strengthening.

 Patients referred to occupational therapy receive one-on-one attention guided through stretching and specific exercises to improve grip strength and motion.
-Occupational therapists may also look at options to assist with pain management, such as ultrasound, manual therapy, and paraffin wax.
-Treatments focus on function so that patients are better able to complete tasks and daily activities that are most meaningful to them.
+Occupational therapists may also look at options for pain management, such as ultrasound, manual therapy, and paraffin wax.
+Treatments focus on function so that patients can better complete tasks and daily activities that are most meaningful to them.
 With appropriate interventions, a sprained wrist in the winter can improve significantly before your favorite spring activities begin.